The Employee Handbook is an important tool within an organization’s human resources function.

 The XpanseHR team recommends employers review and update their Employee Handbook every six months, or as company policies and employment laws and regulations change.

 Likewise, employers should distribute their handbook to employees on an annual basis and require employees to sign off indicating that they have read and understood its contents.

-For employers looking to review and update their Employee Handbook in 2022, here are four key areas that the XpanseHR team recommends checking:
+For employers looking to review and update their Employee Handbook, here are three key areas that the XpanseHR team recommends checking: